apache/couchdb/src/docs/src/config/csrt.rst

-        Enable the `docs_read` builtin matcher, with a default `Threshold=1000`, such that any request that reads more than `Threshold` docs will generate a CSRT process lifetime report with a summary of its resouce consumption.
+        Enable the `docs_read` builtin matcher, with a default `Threshold=1000`, such that any request that reads more than `Threshold` docs will generate a CSRT process lifetime report with a summary of its resource consumption.

         This is different from the `rows_read` filter in that a view with `?limit=1000` will read 1000 rows, but the same request with